konflux-ci/e2e-tests/pipelines/interrupt_catcher/README.md

 ```
 After you've made your changes, encode json back (`cat myJson.json |base64 -w 0`) and replace `binaryData` in `cm_people_list.yaml`
 ## How to manually trigger another run of the pipeline
 Sometimes we would like to skip somebody in rotation.
-To do thata we might run the pipeline again manually.
+To do that we might run the pipeline again manually.
 We can do this by creating `Job` from our `CronJob`
 ```
 oc create job --from=cronjob/interrupt-catcher ic-manual-1
 ```